OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 Particularity: the AI lifecycle and its specific assets and security threats need to be part of the organization's information security governance.

-Because AI has specific assets (e.g. training data), **AI-specific honeypots** are a partiularly interesting control.
+Because AI has specific assets (e.g. training data), **AI-specific honeypots** are a particularly interesting control.
 These are fake parts of the data/model/datascience infrastucture that are exposed on purpose, in order to detect or capture attackers, before they succeed to access the real assets.
 Examples:

 - Hardened data services, but with an unpatched vulnerability (e.g. Elasticsearch)
 - Exposed data lakes, not revealing details of the actual assets